weitianxin/Graph_Pool/baseline&another_implenmentation/README.md

 use train to run tree model, arg.attention=False:average model, else: tree attention model.

-THAN.py #217 is softmax. we should use softmax.
+THAN.py #217 is softmax.but it's not really need, because F.cross_entropy contain softmax. if use it will cause bad performance.